Skip to main content

 Patching time

-The command may take several minutes (upto 30 mins) to start as the MintPress images are downloaded, especially with slower internet connections.
+The command may take several minutes (up to 30 mins) to start as the MintPress images are downloaded, especially with slower internet connections.

 Do not close or end the shell session while the patching is still ongoing, doing so might render your installation unusable.